The Unabridge Naked Truth About Grandma

 But she knows a whole lotta that bible right by heart.

-She keeps hers tucked inside the bedside table drawer
+inside the bedside table drawer

 With a little silver flask,